MicroWabin/Super-Duper-Moon-Hyprland-Rice-1000/README.md

 # Super Duper Moon Hyprland Rice 1000
-My Hyprland rice for the 5th ricing competition.
+Hello there!
+This is my Hyprland rice for the 5th ricing competition.

+## hola